smessie/Article-ESWC2024-DFDP/content/abstract.md

 Similarly, end-users can save time by letting machines prefill the form with existing data.
 Additionally, DFDP empowers end-users to be in control of the app they use to fill out forms and the data they enter.
 <!-- Perspectives -->
-User study results provided insights to further improve usability by providing automatic suggestions based on field labels entered.
+User study results provide insights to further improve usability by providing automatic suggestions based on field labels entered.

+<span class="comment" data-author="RT">The abstract is in really good shape now, I like it!
+It's just a bit on the long side, so you could consider shortening it a bit more (e.g. the Task), but I don't think this is crucial.</span>